The six most common tax problems for gig economy workers

 Getting help with IRS audits and notices

-Small-business owners can continue to see more of the IRS after filing.
+Small-business owners may continue to see more of the IRS after filing.
 Knowing your requirements and preparing for more IRS interaction (and potentially scrutiny) is the key to minimizing tax surprises for small-business owners.

 If you’ve run into any of the six most common tax traps, a tax pro can get to the bottom of your issue and even fix it with the IRS for you.
 Learn how it works with H&R Block’s Tax Audit & Notice Services.